leanjscom/react-component-instance-element/README.md

 Execute in your console: `yarn test`

 You need to fix the tests by editing this file /exercise/virtual-dom.spec.js.
 There are comments with hints in the file.
 The idea is to make you think of why those assertions work or not.

+## Questions

+1- When does React create Elements?
+Hint https://goo.gl/JTYuPH 2- The Virtual Dom is a tree of Elements, Instances, or Components?
+3- When does React create Instances?
+4- Do we ever create Instances? components = new MyComponent() 5- What is a detached Component?

 ## Further reading